Should You Buy a Bangkok Condo or Townhouse?

 In Bangkok, location can be more important than whether you buy a condo or townhouse.
 A smaller condo near a BTS or MRT station may be more practical than a larger townhouse with a difficult commute.
 On the other hand, a townhouse in a quiet residential area may be a better daily living choice for a family that needs space, parking, and access to schools.

 Condos are common in high-demand urban areas such as Sukhumvit, Silom, Sathon, Rama 9, Ari, Phrom Phong, Thong Lo, Ekkamai, On Nut, and areas around major transit stations.
-Townhouses are available in central sois too, but larger or better-value options are often found farther from the core CBD, including areas such as Bang Na, Prawet, Lat Phrao, Ratchada-Ram Inthra, Rama 2, Pinklao, Bang Khae, and parts of Thon Buri.
+Townhouses are available in central sois too, but larger or better-value options are often found farther from the core CBD, including Bang Na, Prawet, Lat Phrao, Ratchada-Ram Inthra, Rama 2, Pinklao, Bang Khae, and parts of Thon Buri.

 Bangkok’s transport network continues to change.
 The Mass Rapid Transit Authority of Thailand lists major ongoing Bangkok rail projects including sections of the MRT Orange Line and MRT Purple Line.
 Future transit can improve an area’s convenience, but buyers should not rely only on future station plans.
-Check the exact station location, walking route, opening timeline, construction impact, and current daily commute before deciding.
+Check the exact station location, walking route, construction impact, opening timeline, and current daily commute before deciding.

 Costs to Compare Beyond the Purchase Price